Nuit Blanche History

 Since 2010 our exhibitions and events have brought thousands of art enthusiasts, cultural animators and citizens of Winnipeg together on one Saturday night each fall.

-Artists, galleries, cultural organizations and independent curators create and host their own events around the city.
-These events are FREE to the public and encourage and celebrate arts and culture in our community.
+Artists, performers, galleries, cultural organisations and independent curators create and host their own events around the city.
+These events are always FREE, inclusive to the public and encourage the celebration of the arts in our community.